meeshyd/gif-generator/README.md

 # gif-generator

-###this dynamic webpage uses the GIPHY API to populate Seinfeld-themed gifs.
+This dynamic webpage uses the GIPHY API to populate Seinfeld-themed gifs.

 ### How it works